 After installation make sure that your user has the rights to edit

-at least in your namespaces.
+ClientsandTenantsat least in your namespaces.

-In the project example we are setting up Uitsmijter for one domain and one company.
+In the project example, we are setting up Uitsmijter for one domain and one company.
 Only one tenant is needed.
 Examples

-to collect all overall settings there:
+to collect all overall settings:

 kubectl create ns portal